Hostaway/api/source/index.html.md

 Current API version is v1
 </aside>

+Please notice that:

-Please notice that boolean type should be considered as integer 0 or 1 value.
+- boolean type should be considered as integer 0 or 1 value
+- all time values should be specified in UTC timezone
+- all country code values are `ISO 3166-2` standard

 ## Standard Response